-- 1. Flow - 2.
-Flow Sensors - to navigate to field to set.
+- 1. Flow

+- 2. Flow Sensors

+- 3. to navigate to field to set.
 Fields that can be changed are: Sensor Type, K Factor, Offset, and Include In Total Flow calculations or not.

-Include in Total Flow: If checked No, all flow sensor data will be ignored for the selected sensor, including any connected satellites in a FLOWMAX group that utilize sensor 1.
+Include in Total Flow: If checked No, the flow sensor data from this sensor will be ignored for Total Flow count.
+Note the flow data is still recorded and graphed.